 We have been sharing client alerts about the Small Business Administration (“SBA”) Paycheck Protection Program (“PPP”) created by the CARES Act.
 Below are some frequently asked questions and answers with respect to the PPP that we hope will help you understand this program.

 The PPP is a loan program that allows eligible borrowers to obtain loans on favorable terms to cover payroll and other eligible expenses (rent, utilities, certain health care benefits and health insurance premiums, and certain interest expense).
 This loan program is for the specific purpose of helping eligible borrowers affected by the coronavirus pandemic to keep paying employees and to keep their doors open for business.
 To the extent the PPP loan is promptly used to pay payroll, rent, mortgage interest and utilities, the loan never has to be repaid (“terms and conditions apply,” naturally).

-UPDATE: On July 4, 2020, the Paycheck Protection Program Extension Act (the “Extension Act”) was enacted.
-The Extension Act extends the PPP application deadline from June 30 to August 8, 2020.
-According to the SBA, as of June 30, 2020, about $137.5 billion of PPP funding remained.
+On July 4, 2020, the Paycheck Protection Program Extension Act (the “Extension Act”) was enacted.
+The Extension Act extended the PPP application deadline from June 30 to August 8, 2020.

 Who is eligible for a PPP loan?

 You are eligible for a PPP loan if you employ fewer than 500 employees (full-time and part-time) who live in the United States, AND you were in operation on February 15, 2020, AND you either (1) paid salaries and payroll taxes for employees or (2) paid independent contractors.